 Stock options represent the contingent right of award holders to purchase shares of BHF common stock at a stated price for a limited time.
 All stock options have an exercise price equal to the closing price of a share on the date of grant and have a maximum term of ten years.
 Stock options granted are exercisable at a rate of one-third of each award on each of the first three anniversaries of the grant date.
 Vesting is subject to continued service, except for employees who meet specified age and service criteria, and in certain other limited circumstances.
 In May 2018, the Company granted 242,560 options at a weighted average exercise price of \$53.47 for aggregate intrinsic value of \$0.
-During the year ended December 31, 2020, no stock options were granted or exercised, and 9,121 options were forfeited or expired.
+During the year ended December 31, 2019, no stock options were granted, exercised or expired, and 21,498 options were forfeited.